MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/setx.md

 -   You cannot use the **setx** command to remove values that have been added to the local or system environments.
 You can use **set** with a variable name and no value to remove a corresponding value from the local environment.
 -   REG_DWORD registry values are extracted and used in hexadecimal mode.
 -   File mode supports the parsing of carriage return and line feed (CRLF) text files only.
--   Executing this command on an existing variable will remove any variable references and use expanded values.
+-   Running this command on an existing variable removes any variable references and uses expanded values.
-For instance, if the variable %PATH% had a reference to %JAVADIR%, and %PATH% is manipulated via **setx**,
+For instance, if the variable %PATH% has a reference to %JAVADIR%, and %PATH% is manipulated using **setx**,
-%JAVADIR% will be expanded and its value will be assigned directly to the target variable %PATH%.
+%JAVADIR% is expanded and its value is assigned directly to the target variable %PATH%.
-This means that future updates to %JAVADIR% **will not** be reflected into %PATH%.
+This means that future updates to %JAVADIR% **will not** be reflected in the %PATH% variable.
--   When assigning contents to a variable via **setx**, be aware of the limit of 1024 characters: the contents will be cropped to 1024 characters.
-Please, do check for the total length of the string being assigned, *specially when assigning to an existing variable*, since the string is cropped and the target variable updated.
-Note this may result in loss of data previous held by the target variable.
+-   Be aware there's a limit of 1024 characters when assigning contents to a variable using **setx**.
+This means that the content is cropped if you go over 1024 characters, and that the cropped text is what's applied to the target variable.
+If this cropped text is applied to an existing variable, it can result in loss of data previously held by the target variable.

 ## Examples